 West Flemish is spoken in western Belgium and neighbouring parts of France and the Netherlands by about 1.4 million people.
 It is part of a dialect continuum with Zeelandic dialects, which are spoken in Zeeland province in the Netherlands.

-Limburgish is spoken in Limgburg and the northeast of Liege in Belgium, in Limburg in the Netherlands, and in Rhineland in Germany by about 1.3 million people.
+Limburgish is spoken by about 1.3 million people in Limburg and the northeast of Liege in Belgium, in Limburg in the Netherlands, and in Rhineland in Germany.
 In 1990 the regional government of the Walloon region in Belgium recognised Limburgish as a regional, indigenous language.
 It was given similar official recognition by the Dutch government in 1997, which was opposed by the Dutch Language Union (Nederlandse Taalunie).

 There is a semi-standarized colloquial form of Belgian Dutch known as Tussentaal ('in-between-language'), which is based partly on Brabantian and which is used between people from different regions.